rhysinward/Mexico_subsampling/README.md

 * Output of this is 519 sequences after pruning by treemmer

-re-run IQtree to get final ML-tree
+Re-run IQtree to get final ML-tree